CTSRD-CHERI/cheribuild/README.md

 ## Cross-compiling for CheriBSD

 In order to cross-compile projects such as NGINX or PostgreSQL for CheriBSD you will first need a full SDK:
 `cheribuild.py cheribsd-sdk`.
-The you can then run `cheribuild.py postgres-cheri` or `cheribuild.py nginx-mips`, etc.
+Then you can then run `cheribuild.py postgres-cheri` or `cheribuild.py nginx-mips`, etc.
-By default these projects will be installed into your CheriBSD rootfs under /opt and will therefore be automatically included the next time you build a disk image.
+By default, these projects will be installed into your CheriBSD rootfs under /opt and will therefore be automatically included the next time you build a disk image.

 See `cheribuild.py --list-targets` for a full list of targets.